 - Sit back in your chair with your feet flat on the floor.
 Consider getting a lumbar support for your chair.

 - Avoid bad posture habits in your sleep by sleeping on your back, which helps straighten out your spine.

 - Think about your posture throughout the day, or make a note on your phone or at your desk to remind you to sit and stand up straight.

 - Besides slouching, thoracic kyphosis is also worsened by doing too many abdominal crunches without stretching your abs or balancing them out with upper back training exercises.
 While you’re working on fixing thoracic kyphosis, avoid doing crunches for the time being so you can let your abs lengthen out.

 - Once you’ve corrected thoracic kyphosis, you need to actively prevent it from recurring.
 Take note of any habits that cause you to slouch and correct them.

-Continue doing the exercises described in this post to counter any slouching and promote muscle balance.
 Be persistent.
 It took a long time for your body to become like this and it won’t be fixed overnight.